It is essential that you pay your rent. Failure to pay rent could lead to your eviction.

 At the start of your tenancy

 All housing benefit payments you receive are intended to help you with rent payments so they should be paid to the Association immediately.
+The portion of your Universal Credit payment that is to help with your rent should be paid to the Association immediately.

 You will be advised of the various methods of paying your rent, e.g. using an Allpay card, direct debit etc. We will also explain that you have the facility to have any entitlement to housing benefit paid direct to CRHA.